-Paragraph HTML Regex.
+Paragraph, HTML.
 HTML pages have paragraphs in them.
-We can match these with Regex.
+In a C# program, we can match these paragraphs with Regex.
 This is useful for extracting summaries from many pages or articles.

 C# method info.
 This simple method extracts and matches the first paragraph element in an HTML document.
-This function uses the regular expression library included in the .NET Framework.
+This function uses the regular expression library included in .NET.

 Example.
 We scan an entire HTML file and extract text in between a paragraph opening tag and closing tag.
 You can put this method, GetFirstParagraph, in a utility class.